WyzeWare/wuzapi/doc/build_and_packaging.md

 ## Build Script

-The `build_and_package.sh` script automates the process of building the application and creating packages for various platforms.
+The `./scripts/packaging/scripts/build_and_package.sh` script automates the process of building the application and creating packages for various platforms.

 ### Usage